 The consultant will audit each of your content channels to develop strategies for the different mediums that you’ll be using.

-The inbound marketing consultant will assemble all of the information that they learned about your business, product or service offerings.
+The inbound marketing consultant will assemble all the information they learned about your business, product, or service offerings.

-The consultant will then create a inbound marketing plan or playbook that will be used as a guide for marketing your product or service offering.
+The consultant will then create an inbound marketing plan or playbook that will be used as a guide for marketing your product or service offering.